-Just like every other area of basketball, we believe that a coach must study mental toughness and have a well thought through plan to help players develop and improve their mental toughness.
+Just like every other area of basketball, a coach must study mental toughness and have a well thought through plan to help players develop and improve their mental toughness.

 There are hundreds and hundreds of definitions of mental toughness.
 Here is a place to start as mental toughness applies to basketball.